Galapagos AdventureTwo departure dates available

 Enjoy some of BJ & Lauren’s clips of Isabela and San Cristobal from their 2017, 2018 & 2020 group adventures!

-You’ll arrive in Quito, Ecuador on December 6th and enjoy a good night’s sleep at a comfortable hotel before your early morning flight to the Galapagos tomorrow (Please note that this hotel night is not included in order to give you more options!)
+You’ll arrive in Quito, Ecuador on either November 26 or December 8 and enjoy a good night’s sleep at a comfortable hotel before your early morning flight to the Galapagos tomorrow (Please note that this hotel night is not included in order to give you more options!)

-December 17 Say goodbye to the Galapagos–for now!–as you head home from San Cristobal to share your fondest memories and photos with your loved ones.
+Day 11 (December 7 or December 19) Say goodbye to the Galapagos–for now!–as you head home from San Cristobal to share your fondest memories and photos with your loved ones.

 GUEST FEEDBACK FROM OUR 2017 ADVENTURE